 Bat City Review is published annually.
-We accept and read submissions from June 1 to October 1, with responses sent primarily in late autumn.
+We accept and read submissions from August 1 to May 1, with responses typically sent within two months of receiving a submission.

 We are interested in poetry, fiction, and creative non-fiction that experiments with language, form, and unconventional subject matter, as well as more traditional work.
 Our staff changes every year, and a team of readers and a large editorial board evaluate each submission.
-Therefore, we do not have a particular aesthetic.
-This interview with Kelly Luce, Editor-in-Chief for Issue 11, explains more about how we work.
+In a recent interview with the Review Review, Nick Almeida, Editor-in-Chief for Issue 13, outlines who we are and how we work.

 - We only accept submissions through Submittable.